 Welcome to a mini-course on Four Steps to Effective Feedback!
 I’m excited about sharing practices with you that have made a huge difference for me and others in giving feedback and sharing concerns.
-If you want this delivered to your email, signup on Daily Bits.

 Most of us like to see ourselves as empowered and directable to speak up and be honest about what matters to us.
 Yet many of us also have at least some times where we struggle to speak up or give feedback.
 We may censor or “stuff” what’s true for us – and, as a result, not get our needs met or lose trust and connection with others and ourselves.

 What gets in the way of speaking up?
 Maybe fear that the other person will judge you or hold something against you.
 Or be hurt?
 Or maybe that speaking up will harm the relationship?
 Think of the last time that you didn’t speak up.
 What got in the way?
 And how did not speaking up also affect things?

 Or maybe you do speak up and don’t get the results you want.
 The other person pushes back or disagrees or shuts down.
 Or the outcome is different from what you wanted.
 You give feedback, they say they’ll do something, and it doesn’t happen.